Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 The cycling around Nice is brilliant, particularly if you like hills.

-For us, it’s all about discovering the tiny, quiet, winding roads that rise out of busy seaside towns straight into rocky hairpins, flanked by ancient perched villages in pastel colours.
+For us, a bike trip to Nice is all about discovering the tiny, quiet, winding roads that rise out of busy seaside towns straight into rocky hairpins, flanked by ancient perched villages in pastel colours.

 When you’re planning your rides, the geography is relatively simple.
 Here are some pointers: